emberjs/ember.js/STYLEGUIDE.md

 var foo = {};
 ```

-+ No spaces after the function name when it's declared or called.
++ Keep parenthesis adjecent to the function name when declared or called.

 ```javascript
 function foo() {